Skip to main content

 Are ideal until full showers are approved by your surgeon.

-Some surgeons use medical-grade honey products (like Medihoney®) for pelvic or perineal wound healing.
-Studies show they can help tissue repair and reduce bacteria.
-Always consult your surgeon before applying any product to surgical areas.
+Some surgeons may recommend medical-grade honey products (such as Medihoney®) for certain pelvic or perineal wounds.
+These products are sometimes used to support healing.
+Always follow your surgeon’s guidance before applying anything to surgical areas.

 Catheter & Drain Care